Concrete18/easierexcel/README.md

 This often happens when you click on the cell with the hyperlink formula.

+#### get_cell_by_key Function

+Gets the cell value based on the `row_key` and `column_key`.
+This is basically the index in excel for columns and rows.

+If the cell is a hyperlink that is currently clickable, the hyperlink target will be returned.

 #### get_cell Function

 Gets the cell value based on the `row_value` and `column_value`.